-All first-term freshmen must enroll in the integrated Freshman Experience Learning Community, a course-linked program designed to enhance the academic quality of life for new liberal arts students.
+All freshmen must enroll in the integrated Freshman Experience Learning Community, a course-linked program designed to enhance the academic quality of life for new liberal arts students.
 This unique educational program integrates humanities content and language skill courses that allow students to see the connections that exist among the various subjects.
-Recognizing that the first term is an exciting but challenging time of adjustment for all new college students, the Freshman Experience Learning Community enhances the opportunities for intellectual growth, team building, and effective learning.
+Recognizing that the first year is an exciting but challenging time of adjustment for all new college students, the Freshman Experience Learning Community enhances the opportunities for intellectual growth, team building, and effective learning.

-The Freshman Experience block of courses comprises ENG 22/100, SUST 100, SP 151, ICS 100, and IS 100.
-Freshman Experience students are limited to a course load of no more than 11 credits, unless approval from the Dean of Liberal Arts is provided.
+The Freshman Experience courses comprises ENG 22/100, SUST 100, SP 151, ICS 100, and IS 100.